 Assessing the Community Need for Youth Homelessness Services

-Each year Larkin Street’s Research and Evaluation Department publishes a report on the extent of youth homelessness in San Francisco in its Annual Report on Incidence and Needs – Youth Homelessness.
+Each year Larkin Street’s Research and Evaluation Department publishes a report on the extent of youth homelessness in San Francisco in its annual Report on Incidence and Needs.

 Notable trends seen at intake among youth who access services at Larkin Street include the following:

-33% of youth age 18 or older do not have a high school diploma or GED
+- 20% of youth age 18 or older do not have a high school diploma or GED.

-To download the 2011 Incidence and Needs Report: View the full report in the Larkin Street Resource Library: 1) Log in, 2) Click on < Resources > and 3) Download the 2011 Incidence and Needs Report from the Report section
+To download the 2014 Incidence and Needs Report: Click here to download or view the full report in the Larkin Street Resource Library: 1) Log in, 2) Click on < Resources > and 3) Download the 2014 Incidence and Needs Report from the Report section